Minimal acceleration for the multi-dimensional isentropic Euler equations: Introduction

 makes sense as an equality of tangent vectors.
 For generalized gradient flows on the space of probability measures, the Wasserstein distance induces a suitable notion of tangent vectors as the set of square-integrable velocity fields $\BV$ such that \begin{enumerate}[label=(\arabic*)] \item the continuity equation $\partial_t \RHO = - \nabla\cdot(\RHO\BV)$ is satisfied distributionally; \item the $\L^2(\RHO_t)$-norm of $\BV_t$ is minimal, for a.e.\ $t\in [0,\infty)$. \end{enumerate} Here $t \mapsto \RHO_t$ with $t\in [0,\infty)$ is a sufficiently smooth curve of probability measures.
 We use the subscript $t$ to indicate the evaluation at time $t$.
 Notice that the continuity equation does not uniquely determine $\BV_t$.
 It is always possible to add another square-integrable vector field $\BW_t$ with $\nabla\cdot(\RHO_t\BW_t) = 0$ without losing the equality.
 The minimization of the $\L^2(\RHO_t)$-norm in (2) amounts to defining tangent vectors to the space of probability measures as (limits of) \emph{gradient} vector fields.

 If the functional $E$ is convex, but non-smooth, then the gradient flow equation \eqref{E:GFE} must be relaxed to $-\dot\gamma(t)$ being contained in the \emph{subdifferential} of $E$ at the point $\gamma(t)$, which is a set-valued map.
-The evolution typically selects the elements of minimal length (norm) in this subdifferential; see \cites{Brezis1973, AmbrosioGigliSavare2008}.
+The evolution typically selects the elements of minimal length (norm) in this subdifferential; see \cite{Brezis1973, AmbrosioGigliSavare2008}.
 In this sense, gradients flows combine the idea of steepest descent (proceed in the direction of the subdifferential, so that the functional decreases as fast as possible) and the idea of slowest evolution (among the vectors in the subdifferential select the one with minimal norm).

 When studying a variational approach for the isentropic Euler equation \eqref{E:IEE}, the question arises what is the ``correct'' metric structure for the space of momenta, which are vector-valued Borel measures.
-We propose here to use the bounded Lipschitz norm (also known as Monge-Kantorovich or dual Lipschitz norm).
+We propose to use the bounded Lipschitz norm (also known as Monge-Kantorovich norm).
 It is defined by testing against bounded, Lipschitz continuous functions with norm less than or equal to one; see Definition~\ref{D:BLNOM}.
-Note that the topological dual of the space of Lipschitz continuous functions is very large, containing besides bounded measures also certain distributions of first order (distributional derivatives of measures, for example).
-Since we only consider vector measures whose total variations are uniformly bounded because of an energy bound, convergence in this set with respect to the bounded Lipschitz norm cannot result in distributions of first order.
+The topological dual of the space of bounded, Lipschitz continuous functions is very large, containing besides bounded measures also certain distributions of first order.
+However, the set of measures with \emph{total variation uniformly bounded} (e.g., because of an energy bound) turns out to be \emph{closed} in this dual space.
 This is well-known in the case of probability measures where the bounded Lipschitz norm metrizes the weak* convergence of measure; see \cite{Dudley1966}.
 A similar thing happens here.
+We refer the reader to \cites{Pachl1979, Pachl2013, ChitescuMikulescuNitaIoana2016, HilleSzarekWormZiemlanska2021} for further information.